-The Nile Valley has been home to humans for over 100,000 years and in those very early days stone, shell, bone, animal teeth and ivory were used as personal decoration, similar to other places in prehistory.
+The Nile Valley has been home to humans for over 100,000 years and in those very early days stone, shell, bone, animal teeth, and ivory were used as personal decoration, similar to other places in prehistory.
 Here, we pick up the trail at around 4000 BC with the Badarian culture inhabiting the upper Nile Valley.
-Ancient Egypt has left us tangible evidence of its 4000 year long jewelry production.
+Ancient Egypt has left us tangible evidence of its 4000-year long jewelry production.
 We owe this to the well developed religion and superstition of the Egyptians which caused them to firmly believe in resurrection.
 They buried their dead well prepared for the afterlife, often with jewelry especially manufactured for that purpose.

 The Badarian culture added finely worked beads of carnelian, lapis lazuli, jasper, feldspar, turquoise and alabaster to the already existing use of bone and natural stone pebbles.
-One very innovative aspect of the above was the long distance trade that made the use of lapis lazuli possible; its only source to the Badarians was found in modern day Afghanistan.
+One very innovative aspect of the above was the long-distance trade that made the use of lapis lazuli possible; its only source to the Badarians was found in modern-day Afghanistan.

 Investigation of the holes in the beads has shown that they were made by narrow flints.
 The holes are composed of two conical cavities meeting in the middle.
-By far the most common material was steatite, an obvious choice because of it's softness.
+By far the most common material was steatite, an obvious choice because of its softness.
 These beads would be shaped and then glazed green.
 Wide colorful girdles were made from them, the individual strands being held apart by bone or hippopotamus ivory spacer beads.

 The successor of the Badarian culture was the Naqada culture which increased the skill of bead making.
 Beads from this period are more regular and the use of hard stone like garnet shows a clear progress in stone working techniques.
 Alluvial gold, plentiful in southern Egypt, starts being used more often.
-Bangles, necklaces and bracelets are being produced in the Badarian tradition but a new ornament makes its appearance: the forehead ornament.
+Bangles, necklaces, and bracelets are being produced in the Badarian tradition but a new ornament makes its appearance: the forehead ornament.
 A Naqada woman was found buried with a shell diadem like piece lying in front of her eyes.

 This period, that incorporates the first few dynasties of Pharaoh’s, is marked by an increased assurance in the manufacturing of jewelry.
 Square beads called serekhs were made in various materials.
 Necklaces in this period are colorful single string necklaces.

 This long period saw a huge development of Egyptian culture.
-Strong leadership by Pharaoh's resulted in mind boggling achievements like the Great Pyramid of Giza.
+Strong leadership by Pharaoh’s resulted in mind-boggling achievements like the Great Pyramid of Giza.
 Single string necklaces made a place for the typical broad wesekh, an item that would remain popular until the end of the Egyptian classical period.
 Several strands of colorful beads were strung and held apart by (golden) spacer beads.
-By this time anklets, diadems, girdles, bangles and bracelets were all in use.
+By this time anklets, diadems, girdles, bangles, and bracelets were all in use.

 Amongst the materials used to create jewelry were now the highly prized silver and electrum.
-Possibly because of its rarity, silver was regarded as being more valuable then gold by the Egyptians.
+Possibly because of its rarity, silver was regarded as being more valuable than gold by the Egyptians.
 Another new material was Egyptian blue, a pigment used throughout Egyptian history to mimic the color of turquoise.
 Glazed materials became even more common and beads and amulets made of gold became bigger and more abundant.